 a few drops of yellow food coloring (optional)

-Steam your flan, make sure to wrap the cover of your steamer with a towel, I kept mine on medium heat and steamed the flan for about 20 minutes, make sure to check your flan once in a while and see if the flan is almost cooked and no longer in its liquid form, that means it’s ready.
+3. Steam your flan, make sure to wrap the cover of your steamer with a towel or foil on top, I kept mine on medium heat and steamed the flan for about 20 minutes, make sure to check your flan once in a while and see if the flan is almost cooked and no longer in its liquid form, that means it’s ready.
 Set aside.